VowpalWabbit/vowpalwabbit.github.io/_tutorials/contextual_bandits.md

 ## Vowpal Wabbit tutorial

-This tutorial uses an application example we'll call **AP** to introduce a Vowpal Wabbit approach to the contextual bandit problem and explore the capabilities of this reinforcement learning approach.
+This tutorial uses an application example we'll call **APP** to introduce a Vowpal Wabbit approach to the contextual bandit problem and explore the capabilities of this reinforcement learning approach.
 The problem scenario of web content personalization motivates our example  **APP**.
 The goal is to show the user the most relevant web content on each page to maximize engagement (clicks).

 ## Working with contextual bandits in Vowpal Wabbit